-Coordinators of the Regional Campuses North Lebanon Campus
+Coordinators of Regional Campuses North Lebanon Campus Haddad, Dorine, PhD

-Dr. Matar, Dorine

-Shouf Campus
+Shouf Campus Kaasamany, Talie, PhD

-Dr. Kaasamany, Talie

 Founded in 1987 as the School of Business Administration, the newly established School catered for 78 students and marked a new era in business education in Lebanon.
 The name was changed to the Faculty of Business Administration in 1994 and to the Faculty of Business Administration and Economics (FBAE) in 1996.
 Since then, the FBAE has grown in enrolment and in programs.
 The FBAE is home today for more than 2000 students at the three University campuses: Zouk Mosbeh (main), Barsa (North Lebanon), and Deir El Kamar (Shouf).